 Mark Johnston has a specialist commercial law practice with respect to large and complex litigation.

-Mark was awarded dux and the University Medal in Law for the Bachelor of Laws after achieving a grade point average of 6.88 out of 7, in addition to over 10 law prizes for academic excellence.
+Mark was awarded dux and the University Medal in Law for the Bachelor of Laws after achieving a grade point average of 6.88 out of 7.
 He also holds a Masters in Law (Commercial Law) (ANU), a Masters in International Relations (Qld), a Bachelor of Arts (Management) (NSW) and a Diploma in Chinese (Mandarin).
 Mark was awarded the James Archibald Douglas Prize for the Bar advocacy course.
-He is a graduate of the Royal Military College and the Defence Force Academy, and he is an old-boy of St Joseph’s College, Gregory Terrace.
+He is a graduate of the Royal Military College (Duntroon), the Australian Defence Force Academy, and St Joseph’s College, Gregory Terrace.

 Before being called to the independent Bar in April 2007, Mark worked as a lawyer for the Commonwealth Government and for a top-tier international law firm.
 He was appointed a Special Adviser to the United Nations in East Timor, and received a United Nations’ Commendation for outstanding performance.
-Mark is also an ex-Cavalry officer with diverse experience including Troop Commander, sabre Squadron Commander and Regimental Adjutant.
-He has served as a strategic-level analyst in China.
-Mark was formerly a qualified Chinese linguist for the Commonwealth Government having completed the full-time Foreign Affairs language course (for which he was awarded dux).
-He had the unique opportunity to participate in the inaugural Government-sponsored instructor exchange in China which saw him live and work in China.
+Mark was also formerly a qualified Chinese linguist for the Commonwealth Government and had the unique opportunity to participate in the inaugural Government-sponsored instructor exchange in China which saw him live and work in China.
 Mark has been awarded the Australian Active Service Medal and a United Nations Medal.

 Areas of Practice

 Send Mark an enquiry: